-When I was asked to testify on Capitol Hill this week, I knew it would be a crucial opportunity to present the importance of diversity and gender equality in the energy sector — something my organization, Pink Petro, stands for.
+When I was asked to testify on Capitol Hill this week, I knew it would be a crucial opportunity.
+I could present the importance of diversity and gender equality in the energy sector — something my organization, Pink Petro, stands for.
 But I didn’t realize what a powerful job the experience itself would do of making that point.

 The hearing on clean energy infrastructure and the workforce to build it took place before the Energy Subcommittee of the House Committee on Energy and Commerce.
-In prepared testimony, I explained that it’s critical we bring all forms of energy and talent together to look at the workforce of the future to make the necessary investments to position America to take a leading role in the global energy transition.
+I explained how critical it is to bring all forms of energy and talent together to create the workforce of the future.
+These are the necessary investments we must take to position America in a leading role in the global energy transition.

 I discussed the call to action to end the gender gap in oil and gas, published by the World Economic Forum and 22 energy companies.
-And, I explained that Pink Petro gathered stakeholders to come up with recommendations for how this can be achieved.
+And, I explained that Pink Petro gathered stakeholders to come up with recommendations for how to achieve gender equality.